What Is a Mortgage?

 Definition: What is a mortgage?

 A mortgage is a written agreement that gives a lender the right to take your home if you don’t repay the money they lend you at the terms you agreed on.
-Your mortgage payment is paid over a set number of years based on how much you borrow and the interest rate you’re approved for.
+Your mortgage payment amount is based on how much you borrow, the length of your loan term and your interest rate.

 Here’s how a mortgage works: